antononcube/Raku-Math-SparseMatrix/README.md

 # Math::SparseMatrix

-Raku package for sparse matrix algorithms.
+Raku package for sparse matrix algorithms:

-Implements many of the algorithms described (and spelled-out in FORTRAN) in the book "Sparse Matrix Technology" by S. Pissanetzky, [SP1].
+- Implements (some of) the algorithms described (and spelled-out in FORTRAN) in the book "Sparse Matrix Technology" by S. Pissanetzky, [SP1].

+- Provides convenient interface to accessing sparse matrix elements, rows, column, and sub-matrices.

 -----